Dairy Queen Steak Fingers Copycat Recipe

 - In a large mixing bowl, combine flour, cornstarch, baking powder, onion powder, garlic powder, salt and pepper; stir and set aside2 cups all-purpose flour, 2 tablespoons cornstarch, 1 tablespoon baking powder, 2 teaspoons onion powder, 1 teaspoon garlic powder, 1½ teaspoons salt, 1½ teaspoons black pepper

-- In a second casserole dish (or pie plate), add the eggs and ¼ cup buttermilk; use a fork and lightly beat the eggs and combine them with the buttermilk
+- In a second casserole dish (or pie plate), add the eggs and ¼ cup buttermilk; use a fork and lightly beat the eggs and combine them with the buttermilk2 large eggs, lightly beaten

 - Turn stove to medium high heat and add oil; monitor the heat of the oil; you want it to be around 325-350°F; Use a meat thermometer if you have one.
 See Recipe Notes: Oil2 cups+ frying oil (vegetable or canola – NOT olive oil)